Arnabtheaich/Data-Analysis-Projects/NBA Player Salary Analysis/Readme.md

-# NBA Player Salary Analysis and Prediction
+# NBA Player Data Analysis Dashboard

-This project analyzes and predicts NBA player salaries based on physical attributes and categorical features.
-It uses **data visualization**, **correlation analysis**, **clustering**, and **linear regression modeling**.
+This project explores player data from the NBA using Python, featuring interactive visualizations and unsupervised machine learning techniques.
+The analysis aims to uncover patterns in player salaries, physical attributes, and college background, as well as segment players into meaningful clusters.

+## Dataset

+- Source: `nba.csv` (457 NBA players)
+- Features include: Name, Team, Position, Age, Height, Weight, College, and Salary

-## Project Overview
+## Key Objectives

-The project is developed in **Google Colab** and includes:

-- Exploratory Data Analysis (EDA)
-- Correlation heatmap for numeric features
+- Clean and preprocess the dataset for analysis
+- Visualize salary distributions, positional trends, and college background
-- Clustering players based on physical attributes
+- Explore physical attributes (height, weight) in relation to salary
-- Predictive modeling using Linear Regression
+- Segment players using KMeans clustering
-- One-hot encoding of categorical variables (e.g., Position)

-## Features Used

-The following features are considered for modeling:

-- Height (in feet)
-- Age
-- Weight
-- Position (categorical)
-- Salary (target variable)
+- Build an interactive dashboard using Plotly and ipywidgets

-## Files
+## Tools and Libraries

-- `NBA_Salary_Analysis.ipynb`: Main notebook with analysis and model training
-- Dataset loaded from CSV (structured with player data including physical stats, position, and salary)

-## Technologies Used

 - Python 3
-- Google Colab
 - Pandas
+- Plotly (plotly.graph_objects, plotly.subplots)
+- Scikit-learn (KMeans)
+- ipywidgets
+- Google Colab / Jupyter Notebook

+## Highlights

+- Missing values in `Salary` and `College` handled using imputation
+- `Height` column converted from string (e.g., "6-7") to numeric feet
+- Interactive dashboard featuring six plots:
-- NumPy
+  - Salary distribution
-- Seaborn & Matplotlib (for visualization)
-- scikit-learn (for preprocessing, clustering, regression)
+  - Average salary by position
+  - Average salary by college background
+  - Age vs. Salary bubble chart
+  - Salary by KMeans cluster
+  - Height vs. Weight scatter plot (cluster-colored)

+## Clustering Insight

+Using KMeans clustering on age, height, weight, and salary, players were grouped into three clusters:

+- Cluster 0: Younger players with lower salaries and average physical profiles
+- Cluster 1: Taller, heavier players with moderate salaries
+- Cluster 2: Older, higher-paid players — often veterans or stars

+These clusters help identify player archetypes beyond traditional positions.

-## Key Methods
+## Known Limitations

-- `sns.heatmap()`: Correlation visualization
+- ipywidgets may not render correctly in Google Colab; full interactivity is best experienced in a local Jupyter environment
+- Salary data may be from a single season and doesn't reflect contract length or bonuses
-- `KMeans()`: Clustering players by height and weight
+- The "Unknown" college category includes international players and missing values
-- `LinearRegression()`: Predicting salary using age, height, and position
-- `Pipeline`: Combining preprocessing and modeling
-- `OneHotEncoder`: Encoding categorical data

 ## How to Use

+1. Clone this repository
-1. Open the notebook in [Google Colab](https://colab.research.google.com/drive/1dSxgp_qNHfX5iotYYaLG7XSYUD4AiTtP).
+2. Open the notebook in Jupyter or Colab
-2. Run the cells sequentially.
-3. Modify features or model parameters as needed.
+3. Ensure required packages are installed
+4. Adjust sliders and dropdowns to explore the data

+**Note:** For best widget interactivity, running the notebook in a local Jupyter environment is recommended.

-## Future Improvements
+## Future Work

-- Include player performance statistics (e.g., points per game)
+- Incorporate performance statistics (e.g., points per game, assists)
+- Include experience level, draft position, or contract details
-- Try different regression models (Random Forest, Ridge, etc.)
+- Add regression models to better predict player salary
-- Deploy as a web app using Streamlit or Flask
+- Explore web deployment using Streamlit or Dash

-## Contact
+## License

-For questions or collaboration, feel free to open an issue or reach out via GitHub.
+This project is for educational and analytical purposes.